 Visitor Viewing Information

-We’d love to have you come along and share the wonders of the starry sky with us!
+Come along and share the wonders of the starry sky with us!

 The Scenic Rim Astronomy Association (SRAA) is a group of around 30 people who like to come together with their binoculars and telescopes to enjoy looking at the Moon, stars, planets, nebulas, galaxies and more under a dark sky, and we love to share the sights with anyone who’s interested.